Kathy Maister's Start Cooking

 posted in Breakfast and Brunch by Lisa Freeman

 Selecting the right combination of fruit (you can use fresh or frozen) is also part of concocting a good smoothie.
-Start with a favourite flavour base — mine is strawberry — and build on that with other flavours.
-You can experiment with your own combinations or try some of the following:
+Start with a favorite flavor base.
+You can then experiment with fruit pairings or try some of the following:

-11. Veggie & Fruit: Green smoothies are by no means freaky, and if you blend them with a bit of fruit, you won't even notice you're getting your daily allowance of veggies.
-If you enjoy a Bloody Mary, this smoothie will certainly remind you of that.
+11. Green smoothies: are by no means freaky, and if you blend them with a bit of fruit, you won’t even notice you’re getting your daily allowance of veggies.

 Tips: If you're being adventurous and concocting your own smoothie recipe, try to keep things simple and choose no more than 2 or 3 fruits at one time.
 And, if you think what you've created is too overpowering in flavor, yogurt is definitely going to cut that heaviness out—so just add a bit more of it in to thin out the flavor.